Inventory Rules

 Why Use Multiple Inventory Rules?

-Multiple inventory rules are essential because a single rule may not allocate inventory to all orders in a batch.
+Multiple inventory rules are required because a single rule may not allocate inventory to all orders in a batch.
 If the first rule does not allocate inventory to some orders, the brokering engine will proceed to the next rule in sequence.
 This multi-step process continues through each rule until all possible options are exhausted.

 For example, let’s continue with our example of Same-day/Next-day batch, assuming there are 1,500 orders:

-Only 2 orders remain unfillable, moving to Unfillable Parking (configurable action) for rerouting as inventory becomes available.
+Only 2 orders remain unfillable, moving to Unfillable Parking

 In the next sections, we will learn how to create these multiple inventory rules for different order batches.